balupton/notes/crypto.md

 * [MelonPort](https://melonport.com)
 * [MetaMask](https://metamask.io) - ETH based.
 Gives you the ability to access dApps via the (chrome) browser.
 It turns your browser into an Ethereum browser.
 It lets websites retrieve data from the blockchain & letting users manage their IDs & sign transactions.
 * [NameCoin](https://namecoin.org) - BTC based.
 Distributed DNS & other stuff
+* [Neo](https://neo.org) - NEO is a non-profit community-based blockchain project that utilizes blockchain technology and digital identity to digitize assets, to automate the management of digital assets using smart contracts, and to realize a "smart economy" with a distributed network.
 * [Nxt](https://nxt.org) - Has a NXT coin, which is a cryptocurrency used as a platform for building apps & personal crypto-currencies.
 Is a semi-closed-source project with backdoors.
 * [Opiria](https://opiria.io) - Creates a GDPR-compliant B2C marketplace for personal data, allowing you to sell it in exchange for PDATA tokens
 * [PolkaDot](https://polkadot.network) - A multi-chain framework to support many different public & private blockchains & make them interoperable (and more scalable).